What to do in Kotor: the Most Picturesque Town in Montenegro

 • Tour Stari Bar.
 Located just 25 kilometers away, Stari Bar is an ancient fortified city with a rich history.
 Explore the old ruins and wander through the cobblestone streets.
 Another great town, Ulcinj is only 45 min away from there.

-Wander through the old town of Budva (tiny but cute), soak up the relaxing Mediterranean atmosphere and enjoy some of the best restaurants and nightlife in the country.
-Ideally, stay in Budva for a few days.
+You can explore old town of Budva (tiny but cute), enjoy the relaxing Mediterranean vibe and some of the best restaurants and nightlife in the country.

 • Visit Herceg Novi.
 It's another picturesque coastal town located at the entrance to the Bay of Kotor.
 It has better beaches than Kotor, and you might be in luck and they have one or another festival going on.